awwright/magnode/doc/en/design/server.md

 When resource is dereferenced:

 1. Determine the database resource identified in the URI and calculate its direct link, suitable for a rel="about" link.
-2. Parse the URI to determine the subset of variants that may be returned.
+2. Examine the resource and URI to determine the subset of variants that may be returned.
 Variants can vary by many dimensions:
 	* Language
 	* Charset
 	* i18n options (timezone, maybe number formatting)